 When you're not working, what do you do for fun?

 When I'm not working, you will find me outside!
 Especially in the spring, summer and fall.
 I am an avid runner, having raced just about every distance from the mile to the marathon!
 My favorite distances to race are the 10-mile and 1/2 marathon (13.1 miles).
-In the summer, I am a group leader for the Crim Adult Training Program and have coached Crim Kids Running clubs (Vehicle City Runners) and Girls on the Run, as well.
+In the summer, I am a participant in the Crim Adult Training Program.
+I also serve on the Community School Garden Committee and the Race Committee with the Crim Foundation.
 I am a cyclist, kayaker and runyaker (running and kayaking) too!
 When people hear that I live in Flint and that I kayak, quite often the follow up question is, "Where do you kayak around Flint?"
 My answer: "The Flint River, of course!"
 Throw out everything you've heard about our water, jump in a boat and paddle!
-If you want to see bald eagles, turtles, fish, cranes and even fox, you can see them just down the road from Hurley, on the river.
+If you want to see bald eagles, turtles, fish, cranes and even fox, you can see them just down the road from Hurley, on and along the river.
 My husband and I enjoying cycling on the Flint River and Genesee Valley Trails.
 We also enjoy riding in Detroit and Frankenmuth, as well as Northern Michigan.
 I also love to garden.
 Our urban home has a backyard just big enough for me to grow tomatoes, herbs, peppers, flowers, hops, and more!

 Kindness inspires me.

 - Favorite Book?
 I don't have one.
 Books that I have read recently and really enjoyed are:

 - The Professor and the Madman by Simon Winchester

 - Sure, I'll be Your Black Friend by Ben Phillippe